MrManiacc/CraftRoyale/README.md

-# CraftRoyale | 0.0.1
+# me.raynorjames.CraftRoyale | 0.0.1
 A minecraft equivalent of https://clashroyale.com/

 #Description
-CraftRoyale is a upcoming project that aims to be the next popular pass time for many minecraft players.
+me.raynorjames.CraftRoyale is a upcoming project that aims to be the next popular pass time for many minecraft players.
 It's goal is to provide a unique experience similar to that of the [ClashRoyale](https://itunes.apple.com/nz/app/clash-royale/id1053012308?mt=8) app.
 It is a [Spigot](http://www.spigotmc.org/) plugin.
 The main aim of this project is to make it simple for server administrators and fun for players.

 # Developers